WHAT IS PEDIATRIC CHIROPRACTIC?

 According to Jandial, Myers, Wise, and Foster in 2009, 21% of all medical practitioners, including pediatricians, had no confidence in treating musculoskeletal issues and only 53% had “some” confidence in treating musculoskeletal issues in children.
 That’s alarming!
 Children and babies encounter many physical stresses during the labor process and into their growing years.
 The resulting problems in children’s spines can occur at almost any point in their development and growth.
 In short, pediatric chiropractic is a great alternative and holistic option for parents!

-WHY CHIROPRACTIC FOR BABIES & CHILDREN?
+WHY SEEK A CHIROPRACTOR FOR BABIES & CHILDREN?

 The earliest challenge a growing spine faces is the position it is forced to adopt in utero.
 Many women will have heard of fetal positions that can cause problems with labor (e.g. brow, breech, transverse, posterior, ascynclitic, etc).
 What is less well known is that these fetal positions can also cause problems in the baby’s spine as well.
 Spinal segments can be pushed out of place or jammed by the position of the baby in the womb.
 If this position is less than optimal, it can result in a longer and more difficult trip through the birth canal, which can compound the spinal problems.
-In this way, even natural birthing methods can stress an infant’s spine and nervous system—not to mention interventions such as induction, forceps, vonteuse suction, or cesarean section.
-The latter (which account for an alarmingly large percentage of births in America), while appearing to offer a less traumatic birth for the child, can actually create additional traumas and compromises to the infant’s future health and well-being.
+In this way, even natural birthing methods can stress an infant’s spine and nervous system—not to mention interventions such as induction, forceps, vonteuse suction, or caesarean section.
+The latter (which account for an alarmingly large percentage of births in America), while appear to offer a less traumatic birth for the child, can actually create additional traumas and compromises to the infant’s future health and well-being.

 The cause of many newborn health complaints such as colic, reflux, breastfeeding difficulties, sleep disturbances, allergic reactions, and chronic infections can often be traced to nervous system irritation caused by spinal and cranial misalignments.